-1) Locate the receiver filter drier (RFD).
-The location of this part varies from boat to boat, but it is often found in the engine compartment, in a locker, or beneath the cabin sole.
+1) Locate the RFD (receiver filter drier).
 It is a blue metal can about 9 inches high and 3 inches in diameter, with brass fittings connecting it to copper tubing.
-If you do not locate the RFD quickly, follow the route of tubing from the engine compartment to the air handler.
-Along the route, you will find the RFD along with other SEA FROST components).
 The RFD has a sight glass for viewing the flow of the refrigerant.

 2) Start the boat's engine.
-Check to be sure that the engine is pumping water.
+Check to be sure the cooling water is pumping.

 3) Locate the SEA FROST Control Panel.
-With the engine running at a fast idle (900 to 1200 rpm), while looking into the sight glass in the RFD, have a helper start the compressor.
+With the engine running at a fast idle (900 to 1200 rpm), and while looking into the sight glass in the RFD, have a helper turn the unit, starting the compressor.
 The engine should load.
 An empty system will put very little load on the engine.

-4) Monitor the sight glass continually.
-If the sight glass does not show the presence of refrigerant within a minute of operation, the system is empty.
-Turn off the compressor and follow the procedure in the troubleshooting section.
+4) MONITOR THE SIGHT GLASS CONTINUALLY.
+If the sight glass does not show the presence of refrigerant within a minute of operation the system is empty.
+TURN OFF THE COMPRESSOR and follow the procedure in the "TROUBLE SHOOTING" section.

-5) If the white foam is present, watch closely for the transition to clear.
+5) If the white foam is evident watch closely for the transition to clear.
 If the glass indicates insufficient charge level, additional charge will be needed.
 Turn off the compressor.
 Attach a can of R-134a with a properly vented charge hose to the suction access port.
-Monitoring the sight glass continually, start the compressor and slowly add refrigerant vapor until the glass clears.
+Monitoring the sight glass continually, start compressor and slowly add refrigerant vapor until the glass clears.
 Top off with about 4 ounces.

 6) Feel discharge air after starting the compressor.
-If the sight glass clears, yet the air temperature does not drop after 2 minutes of operation, stop the compressor and follow the procedure in troubleshooting.
+If the sight glass clears yet the air temperature does not drop after 2 minutes of operation, stop the compressor and follow the procedure in "TROUBLE SHOOTING".